white-flame/am/README.md

 The `CON6` file is much newer than the others.
 While I grabbed the newest version, older versions still exist on the archive above and might be required instead.

-Any other files found in the SAILDART archive such as documentation or demonstration logs should be added as well.
+Any other applicable files found in the SAILDART archive such as documentation or demonstration logs should be added here as well.

+This should be in the public domain, or international equivalent, as it was funded by the USA government through ARPA.
+The thesis additionally encourages others to copy, modify, and use the software.